 The Company provides certain perquisites to our named executive officers, which it has determined are appropriate for recruitment and retention.
 On occasion, our named executive officers may utilize the Company-provided aircraft for personal use, for which they reimburse the Company for the full cash cost of such travel.
 Immediate family members may accompany our named executive officers on business travel.
-The Company purchases tickets for sporting and entertainment events for business use; on the occasion the tickets are unused, they are available for personal use by our employees, including our named executive officers.
-Our named executive officers are also eligible to participate in the Altice USA Employee Product Benefit program, which provides all benefits-eligible employees who reside in the Optimum footprint with discounted broadband, video and telephony services.
-In addition, in connection with Mr. Mathew's appointment as our CEO, he received certain relocation-related benefits in 2023 pursuant to the terms of his employment agreement with the Company and the Company's executive-level relocation benefit program.
-In connection with Mr. Sirota's appointment as our CFO, he received certain relocation-related benefits in 2023 pursuant to the terms of his employment offer letter with the Company and the Company's executive-level relocation benefit program.
-Beginning in 2024, the Company is making available complimentary executive health exams for Executive Vice Presidents and above, including our named executive officers.
-See the "Summary Compensation Table" below for further information on the perquisites provided to our named executive officers during 2023.
+The Company purchases tickets for sporting and entertainment events for business use; executive officers, including NEOs, have limited access to these tickets.
+Our named executive officers are also eligible to participate in the Altice USA Employee Product Benefit program, which provides all benefits-eligible employees who reside in the Optimum footprint with discounted broadband, video and telephone services.
+Beginning in 2024, the Company made available complimentary executive health exams for Executive Vice Presidents and above, including our named executive officers.
+See the "Summary Compensation Table" below for further information on the perquisites provided to our named executive officers during 2024.
+Pursuant to the Employment Agreement by and between Mr. Mathew and the Company, dated September 7, 2022, and as later extended by the Compensation Committee, Mr. Mathew is entitled to utilize temporary housing and associated benefits until the earlier of his relocation or the third anniversary of his employment date, provided that the aggregate benefit amount cannot exceed \$750,000.